andygarcha/CE-Assistant-v2/READMEold.md

   - admin runs /change-roll-game(event_name : str, user : discord.User)
   - spits out a dropdown of all currently rolled games and admin selects the game to reroll
   - manually change this game to a newly rerolled game.
+- show role if a game uses one

 ## Classes
 ### CEUser